 move us!
 Let us just stay here."

-thing didn't work out at all, what a bummer!
+thing didn't work out at all!

 ready for Holidays 2001 (More Mt Washington, will this never end? and a bicycling